 Collisions are the fourth leading cause of death due to accidental injury, and collisions resulted in the death of not just motor vehicle occupants but also pedestrians and motorcycle riders.
 An estimated 18 percent of unintentional deaths in collisions resulted in a pedestrian being killed.
 A total of 15 percent of the unintentional deaths due to motor vehicle accidents were motorcycle riders and Mass.gov reports that the remaining 66 percent were drivers or passengers in vehicles.

 Accidents can be reduced with careful road engineering and if drivers follow the rules of the road.
 One of the biggest issues is speeding.
 Framingham Traffic-Safety Division establishes speed controls by considering average road speeds.
-The 50th percentile speed is the speed on a given road that 50 percent of vehicles are not exceeding.
+The 50th percentile speed is the speed on a given road than 50 percent of vehicles are not exceeding.
 The 85th percentile speed of cars passing a given point is the speed at which 85 percent of vehicles passing that point are traveling.

-Past research has showed that the safest cars generally travel at or below the 85th to 90th percentiles.
+Past research has shown that the safest cars generally travel at or below the 85th to 90th percentiles.
 Drivers within these percentile groups tend to have “above average skill and competence.”
 Drivers going faster than this are generally considered aggressive and have an increased risk of collisions.
 Surprisingly, for drivers going at the 50th percentile, the crash risk is greater than drivers going at the 85th percentile.
 For motorists below the 30th percentile, the risk is significantly greater because these speeds tend to be less skilled and less competent drivers.Framingham Drivers Have Legal Rights

 When a collision occurs because of a speeding driver or as a result of any type of careless behavior, those responsible for the crash can be held accountable.
 An attorney can help victims to pursue a damage claim after a collision has occurred.